SyCLoPS User Manual¶

 ClassifiedCata='SyCLoPS_classified.parquet' # your path to the classified catalog

 dfc=pd.read_parquet(ClassifiedCata) # open the parquet format file.
-PyArrow package requireed.
+PyArrow package required.

 dfc